vrslev/stompman/README.md

 ### Cleaning Up

 stompman takes care of cleaning up resources automatically.
-When you leave the context of async context managers `stompman.Client()`, `client.subscribe()`, or `client.enter_transaction()`, the necessary frames will be sent to the server.
+When you leave the context of async context managers `stompman.Client()`, `client.subscribe()`, or `client.begin()`, the necessary frames will be sent to the server.

 ### Handling Connectivity Issues